pokharelmeg/Semester-Project/README.md

 Write a python code to calculate heat susceptibility indices (HSI) for yield and seed quality traits in response to high night temperature (HNT) in winter canola.
 ## Inputs
 For experiment 1and 2 - Individual .csv file with the following columns: Cultivars (C), Treatments (T), Replications (R), total pod number (TPN), total seed weight (TSW), oil content (OC), protein content (PC)

-HSI is calculated as by using the formula as suggested by Fisher and Maurer (1978).
+HSI is calculated as by using the following formula as suggested by Fisher and Maurer (1978).

 HSI = [l-YD/YP]/D

 Where, YD represents mean of the genotypes in HNT stress, YP represents mean of the genotypes under control.
 D represents 1- [mean YD of all genotypes/mean YP of all genotypes].

 ## Outputs
-1. Heat susceptibility index values for yield and oil quality traits (table).
+1.Heat susceptibility index values for yield and oil quality traits (table).

-2. Correlations between experiment 1 and experiment 2. (graphs)
+2.Correlations between experiment 1 and experiment 2. (graphs)

-3. Classify the winter canola cultivars in to resistant and susceptible.
+3.Classify the winter canola cultivars in to resistant and susceptible.

 ## Rationale